elamaranae/binary-tree-visualisation/README.md

            the other

-        2. Nulls are taken into account for non-existent nodes and space is printed in place of edge and values
+        2. Nulls are taken into account for non-existent nodes and space is printed in place of edges and values